SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/2-Setup and Deploy.md

    cds bind -2 genai-semantic-search-sample-hdi-container
    ```
    After the services are bound successfuly, `api/.cdsrc-private.json` should exist with the `hybrid` profile.
+4. Duplicate `router/dev/default-services.sapmple.json` to `router/dev/default-services.json` and enter the 'url', 'clientid' and 'clientsecret' from the UAA instance previously created in BTP.
 5. Run npm run `watch:api` or yarn `watch:api` from project root to start CAP backend.
 6. Duplicate `api/test/requests.sample.http` to `api/test/requests.http` and enter UAA details from the Service Key of the `genai-semantic-search-sample-uaa`.
 These requests will be utilized for testing in subsequent steps.